Alpha testing: all current functionality is free while VAT Engine is in active development

 If a customer paid in another presentment currency, VAT Engine keeps that presentment currency and amount evidence in the Shopify order preview so operators can explain the storefront/customer view.
 It does not replace the canonical shop-currency amount used for VAT classification.
 Normal filing currency conversion still happens later in VAT Engine's reporting layer.

 The same activity page now also shows a Historical coverage status for the store.
-Use that area to confirm whether the store is still limited to Shopify's default recent 60-day order window, has the approved read_all_orders scope but still needs a first historical backfill, already has queued or running historical work, or has completed a historical backfill successfully.
-That keeps the older-history boundary explicit for operators without marking every normal read_orders-only install as generically unhealthy.
+Use that area to confirm whether the store is still limited to Shopify's default recent 60-day order window, has requested historical access that still needs approval, has the granted read_all_orders scope and is ready to import, already has queued or running historical work, has completed a historical backfill, or can retry a failed attempt.
+That keeps the older-history boundary explicit without marking every normal read_orders-only install as generically unhealthy.

 Historical bulk backfill also fails closed when Shopify's bulk snapshot is incomplete for filing-relevant correction data.
 If refund transactions or refund order adjustments were truncated in the bulk result, VAT Engine now blocks that order import instead of guessing whether the correction was a settled refund, a credit note, or an incomplete discrepancy adjustment.

 The same activity page now also exposes a Shopify Admin API throttle panel.
-That panel shows the last observed GraphQL cost snapshot, current bucket availability, restore rate, recent wait time, and whether VAT Engine has throttled itself for that store recently.
-Use it as operator telemetry only: VAT Engine already applies the shared same-store pacing automatically on the backend.
-Some deployments can suppress that live panel when the same Shopify shop is linked in more than one VAT Engine account, because the throttle bucket is shared at the Shopify app+store level.
+That panel shows the last observed GraphQL cost snapshot, current bucket availability, restore rate, recent wait time, and whether VAT Engine has delayed requests for that store recently.
+VAT Engine applies this pacing automatically; the panel helps explain why a synchronization may take longer than expected.

 The activity page also shows a Shopify webhook subscriptions block.
 VAT Engine uses Shopify's shop-scoped Admin API webhook subscriptions for operational order/refund/uninstall topics, verifies that they still point at the current receiver URL, requests only the stable identifier fields VAT Engine needs for supported operational topics, and offers a repair action if Shopify lost authorization or still has a stale receiver URL from an older setup.
 If Shopify rejects a repair or reconnect attempt, the activity page now shows Shopify's returned reason directly instead of a generic webhook-registration failure.
 If Shopify says it cannot create the specified topic, review the app's API access requests in Partner Dashboard before retrying.